General Dentistry in Los Angeles

 During your dental exam, our dentists will take x-rays of your teeth so we can screen for potential cavities or problems within the teeth, gums, and jaw bones.

 Radiographs are necessary as a lot of what happens in the mouth is unseen, hidden within the teeth themselves.
-Your dentist will be better able to identify any signs of infection or even bone loss in the jaw.
-For children, radiographs can be used to assess whether the adult teeth are coming in correctly, and in young adults, radiographs are essential when identifying the position of impacted wisdom teeth and whether or not they necessitate removal.
+Your dentist is able to identify any signs of infection or even bone loss in the jaw.
+Radiographs can be used to assess whether adult teeth are coming in correctly in children.
+In young adults, radiographs are essential when identifying the position of impacted wisdom teeth and whether or not they necessitate removal.

 If you are missing teeth, dental radiographs can help in assessing whether there is sufficient bone for implant placement or if a bone graft is required.